georgekosmidis/Greenhopper/README.md

 ```

 ## Testing vs Production
-Carbon Aware SDK (and subsequently Greenhopper) is depended on 3rd party data providers such as WattTime or ElectricityMaps to get the emissions for a requested region.
+Carbon Aware SDK (and subsequently Greenhopper) is depended on 3rd party data providers such as [WattTime](https://www.watttime.org/) or [ElectricityMaps](https://www.electricitymaps.com/) to get the emissions for the region your Azure Function is deployed.
-For testing purposes, greenhooper uses watttime.org that gives you unlimited access to the Azure Region "West US" to try out the library and deploy your workloads.
+For testing and quick onboarding, Greenhopper uses [WattTime](https://www.watttime.org/) that gives you unlimited access to one Azure Region ("West US") to try out the library and deploy your workloads.

-For testing, you can use the username/password provided, but for production you need to create your own account using the following `POST` request (there is no UI!):
+The username/password included here is for testing only; for production you need to create your own account using the following `POST` request (there is no UI!):

 ```
 POST /v2/register HTTP/1.1